 - Pickup and drop off at your cruise ship pier in Piraeus

-Visits: The Acropolis – the Parthenon – Erechthion – Temple of Athens Niki – Temple of Zeus – Hadrian’s Arch – the Parliament – monument of the Unknown Soldier – Panathenian Stadium – Lycabettus Hill – Evia island – new bridge – old bridge of Chalkis – the phenomenon
+Visits: The Acropolis – the Parthenon – Erechthion – Temple of Athens Niki – Temple of Zeus – Hadrian’s Arch – the Parliament – the monument of the Unknown Soldier – Panathenian Stadium – Lycabettus Hill – Evia island – new bridge – the old bridge of Chalkis – the phenomenon